-Preoperative and postoperative billing errors occur when E&M services are billed with surgical procedures during their preoperative and postoperative periods on designations in the CMS National Physician Fee Schedule.
+Preoperative and postoperative billing errors occur when E&M services are billed with surgical procedures during their preoperative and postoperative periods.
+ClaimCheck bases the preoperative and postoperative periods on designations in the CMS National Physician Fee Schedule.

 For example, if a provider submits procedure code 99212 (Office or outpatient visit for the evaluation and management of an established patient) with a DOS of 11/02/08 and procedure 27750 (Closed treatment of tibial shaft fracture [with or without fibular fracture]; without manipulation) with a DOS of 11/03/08, ClaimCheck will deny procedure code 99212 as a preoperative visit because it is submitted with a DOS one day prior to the DOS for procedure code 27750.